Q: When troops are deployed, does that mean that they were previously ployed?

 Both words come ultimately from the Latin displicare, which is composed of the negative prefix dis– (un-) and plicare (fold).

-This is also the ancestor of “ply,” “apply,” “comply,” “complicated,” “employ,” “imply,” “pleat,” and “splay,” according to the Oxford English Dictionary and John Ayto’s Dictionary of Word Origins.
+This is also the ancestor of “ply,” “apply,” “comply,” “complicated,” “employ,” “imply,” “pleat,” and “splay,” according to the OED and John Ayto’s Dictionary of Word Origins.

 So why did we once, very briefly, have these two words for the same thing?
 You might call it a printer’s idiosyncrasy.